cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 The rationale is that this is exactly what will happen if you attempt to create a database directly on the `psql` command line.
 The database reconciler aims at transparency.

+## Making direct changes in Postgres

+It is possible to make changes to a database that was created or managed with a Database object, directly on Postgres, for example by issuing commands on `psql`.

+The fields `observedGeneration` and `generation` described above will ensure that once a Database has been reconciled to its defined `generation`, it will not be re-applied by the instance manager.
+Therefore, your manual changes will not be rolled back accidentally.

+!!!
+Note
+    A Database manifest is applied to the fullest.
+A field included in a manifest may override a value that had been written previously on the database in Postgres

+The choice is yours to make alterations on your databases via Database manifests or using other mechanisms.